EPdeJ/cyclingplots/README.md

 <img src="https://github.com/EPdeJ/cyclingplots/blob/main/N1-2_Wufenshan Buyanting loop_map.png">

-### Usage
+### Usage in short:
+- This repository contains two R code snippets containing functions to make:

-- This function will plot an elevation profile based on garmin edge 530 gpx files
+-- An elevation profile based on any gpx file
-- Works with exported strava gpx files as well
+-- A map displaying the route in a leaflet map (with JAWG-lagoon baselayer)
-- sf package is used to uniformly import the gpx files rolling averages are calculated by the zoo package
+- The sf package is used to uniformly import the gpx files.
+- Rolling averages are calculated with the zoo package
-- for now, elevation is needed as a variable in the gpx files, later support for gpx files without elevation will be added.
+- For now, elevation is needed as a variable in the gpx files, later support for gpx files without elevation will be added.
+- Future plans involve a shiny app alowing you to upload a .gpx file and generate the two images.

 ### Arguments